andreamtolentino/codingchallenge/README.md

 • DTO (Data Transfer Object) - external representation of internal models out to the consuming endpoints.

-• API Client (Postman) - in this project, I used Postman to make the requests to the controllers and get responses back via HTTP (JSON format).
+• API Client (Postman) - in this project, Postman is utilized to make the requests to the controllers and get responses back via HTTP in JSON format.

 # ASSUMPTIONS: